macOS Base System nontechnical guide

 What is the macOS base system?

-It's basically a recovery partition that contains a minimal structure or slimmed-down version of a Mac Operating System with the essential components only needed to run and restore macOS (including System Preferences, Dock and Finder).
-If you’re having ongoing issues with your MacBook, it can help repair or erase your hard drive, install a new version of OS X, and restore the device from a Time Machine backup.
+It's basically a recovery partition that contains a minimal structure or slimmed-down version of a Mac Operating System with the essential components only needed to run and restore macOS (including System Settings, Dock and Finder).
+If you’re having ongoing issues with your MacBook, it can help repair or erase your hard drive, install a new version of macOS, and restore the device from a Time Machine backup.

 Sounds intriguing, right?
 But how do you know when you need to use the base system?
 Keep reading.